prabhav999/-Real-Time-AI-assistant-with-Voice-and-Vision-Capability/README.md

 ## Installing dependencies
  creating a virtual environment is recommended, update pip, and install the required packages:
--$ python3 -m venv .venv
+-$ python3 -m venv .venv.
--$ source .venv/bin/activate
+-$ source .venv/bin/activate.
--$ pip install -U pip
+-$ pip install -U pip.
--$ pip install -r requirements.txt
+-$ pip install -r requirements.txt.

 Save the requirements.txt file in the root of your main project directory and install the required dependencies!!